SamWibatt/VerilogSkeleton/README.md

 **(VERIFY THAT THIS WORKS!)**

-`make all` is intended to build the .bin output file to send to the target hardware
+`make all` is intended to build the .bin output file to send to the target hardware. iceprog works to send it to icestick and upduino v2(.1), tinyprog for tinyfpga-bx.

 toolchain is yosys / nextpnr / icepack